aweary/blog/content/blog/error-driven-development-react/index.md

 ## Failing the Right Way

+Adding error boundaries is the easy part.
+It only takes a few lines of code.
+The hard part is adding them _in the right places_.

 Adding an error boundary to your application is a pretty low-effort win, but it takes a little planning to put them _in the right places_.
 If you have too few, you risk failures taking down more functionality than is necessary.
 If you have too many, you risk putting your app into a weird, half-broken state.
 You want to be the [Goldilocks](https://www.dltk-teach.com/rhymes/goldilocks_story.htm) of failures.